Info about December 2020 update is at bottom of post.

 Ethical (and Unethical) Fey Teachers

-For hundreds of years, fairy glimmers in the woods have beckoned, reflecting our secret longings, illuminating our honest needs.
-Puritanical moralists caution us about the evils of the fey.
-But we know better than that: The good folk can help free us from repressive religions and absurd social strictures.
-In addition, when we are barraged by a logic that denies magic and miracles, that fairy glimmer reassures us, telling us that mysticism is real, and that the wondrous is possible.
+For hundreds of years, fairy glimmers in the woods have beckoned, reflecting our secret longings and illuminating our honest needs.
+Puritanical moralists insist the Fey are undeniably evil.
+However, we know better: the Good Folk can help free us from repressive religions and absurd social strictures.
+(Good Folk is another name for Fairies.)
+In addition, when we are barraged by a logic that denies magic and miracles, that fairy glimmer reassures us, telling us that mysticism is real and that the wondrous is possible.

 Sate your hunger for luminous mystery and faerie mysticism, and for the fellowship thereof.
-But don’t let that ferocious appetite, authentic though it is, blind you to the following fact.
-Some people with immense glamour and fey power are pawns of the Unseelie Court.
+However, it’s easy for that ferocious appetite, authentic and important though it is, to blind a person to the following: some individuals with immense glamour and fey power are pawns of the Unseelie Court.
 Perhaps this happens because power has made them so haughty that they are unwitting dupes for the forces of evil.
 Or perhaps they themselves become outright evil.
 Whatever the reason, it does happen.

 While many cautions against the fey realms can be rightly interpreted as disguised attempts to suppress us, and to make us milquetoast, there are valid cautions.
 Dark mysteries needn’t be an excuse for a teacher to dominate.
 Wild hearts don’t mean that a teacher can ignore your sexual boundaries.
 Powerful magic needn’t lack caution.
 The quest for utter fulfillment needn’t lead to hollow longings or addiction.